appu-kumar/vueCode/README.md

 - A Javascript framework for building web user interfaces.
 - A rich, incrementally adoptable ecosystem that scales between a library and fully-featured framework.
 - Builds on top of the standard HTML, CSS and JavaScript with intuitive API and world-class documentation
-- A reactive, complier-optimized rendering system that rarely requires manual optimization
+- A reactive, complier-optimized rendering system that rarely requires manual optimization.

 # Let's createApp using the CDN of Vue.js